smonsays/git-workshop/slides/git_simon-schug_20190426.md

 ```

 ## Creating a local repository
-Creating a local git repository is easy:
+Creating a local git repository is easy 👯️:

 1. Create a new directory for the repository
 2. Change into the newly created directory with `cd`